-This article is sponsored by OFX.
+This article was sponsored by OFX.

 This post is by Hamish Muress, Senior Business Development Manager at OFX, a global payments company that offers specialized support and service for online sellers.

 Cross-border ecommerce has been building momentum for several years now and shows no signs of slowing down.
 Without the traditional bricks-and-mortar hurdles of going global, more countries than ever are leveraging the ecommerce trend, while consumer trust in buying international goods strengthens.

 Estimates by BI Intelligence state that global cross-border ecommerce will generate in excess of $1 trillion in sales for retailers by 2021.
 Ecommerce businesses, particularly marketplace sellers, are increasingly offering their products globally.

 Cross-border trade comes with its own challenges though, from understanding overseas markets to currency conversion.
 These expert tips should help you overcome barriers and give a solid foundation for cracking overseas markets as an online seller.